incutonez/fabled-basin/README.md

 # Overview

-I love the original NES Legend of Zelda, and I've tried writing it in [Unity](https://github.com/incutonez/ZeldaU), but I had gotten a little burned out from doing that, so I decided to try it in TypeScript + Vue + Phaser 3.
+I love the original NES Legend of Zelda, and I've tried writing it in [Unity](https://github.com/incutonez/ZeldaU), but I had gotten a little burned out from doing that, so I decided to try something like it in TypeScript + Vue + Phaser 3.

 # Deployed Version

-You can view the deployed version [here](https://incutonez.github.io/ZeldaTS/).
+You can view the deployed version [here](https://incutonez.github.io/LegendOfJef/).
 It's deployed using [GitHub Pages Deploy Action](https://github.com/JamesIves/github-pages-deploy-action).

 # Architecture

-The individual screens are stored in JSON and generated using my [Zelda World Builder app](http://incutonez.github.io/Sandbox/#/zelda).
+The individual screens are stored in JSON and generated using my [LoJ World Builder app](http://incutonez.github.io/Sandbox/#/game).

 # Assets